hitech95/Bow-Warfare/README.md

 I'm Working on
 ----
- - Commands
- - Events
- - FFA  - Game Type
+ - Game Type

 To Do
 ----
  - Commands
   - Zombie
-  - Spectate (may need some fixes)
+  - Spectate (need some fixes)
   - Setspawn (correct help string)
   - Setflag
-  - Listplayers (need a lot of changes on Gamemanager and on Gamemode)
+  - Listplayers (need a lot of changes on Gamemanager and on Gametype)
-  - Listgamemode
+  - List available Gametype
- - Gamemode
+ - Game type
-  - ALL
+  - ALL missing
  - Utils
   - Arrow TNT Explosion
   - Arrow Glass Break
+  - Plessure plate as granade
   - Classic Bow
  - Hooks
   - Economy